Heinz von Foerster: Biography

 Von Foerster was born in 1911 in Vienna, Austria-Hungary, as Heinz von Förster.
 His paternal grandfather was the Austrian architect Emil von Förster.
 His maternal grandmother was Marie Lang, an Austrian feminist, theosophist, and publisher.
 He studied physics at the Technical University of Vienna and at the University of Breslau, where in 1944 he received a PhD in physics.
-His relatives included Ludwig Wittgenstein, Erwin Lang and Hugo von Hofmannsthal.
+His younger brother was the Jazz musician Uzzi Förster and his relatives included Ludwig Wittgenstein, Erwin Lang and Hugo von Hofmannsthal.
 Ludwig Förster was his great-grandfather.
 His Jewish roots did not cause him much trouble while he worked in radar laboratories during the Nazi era, as "he hid his ancestry with the help of an employer who chose not to press him for documents on his family."

 He moved to the US in 1949 and worked at the University of Illinois at Urbana–Champaign, where he was a professor of electrical engineering from 1951 to 1975.
 He was also professor of biophysics (1962–1975) and director of the Biological Computer Laboratory (1958–1975).
 Additionally, in 1956–57 and 1963–64, he was a Guggenheim Fellow and also President of the Wenner-Gren-Foundation for anthropological research from 1963 to 1965.

 He knew well and was in conversation with John von Neumann, Norbert Wiener, Humberto Maturana, Francisco Varela, Gordon Pask, Gregory Bateson, Lawrence J. Fogel and Margaret Mead, among many others.
-He influenced generations of students as a teacher and an inclusive, enthusiastic collaborator.

 He died on October 2, 2002, in Pescadero, California.